Hyder Ali (Indian cricketer)

 Syed Hyder Ali (4 August 1943 – 5 November 2022) was an Indian first class cricketer who played for the Railways cricket team.
 In his 25-year career, he became one of the most prolific bowlers in the history of the Ranji Trophy.

+After retiring, he became a selector for the Railways team.

+Personal life

+He has two sons – Sher Ali and Raza Ali.
+The latter was a first class cricketer.